-I am an employee and authorized Officer of the (above named legal entity) with the responsibility for investigating the facts upon which this certification is made.
-To the best of my knowledge, the information obtained from my recent investigation the following is true:
+I am an employee and authorized Officer of the above named legal entity with the responsibility for investigating the facts upon which this certification is made.
+To the best of my knowledge and, information obtained from my recent investigation:

-- a) I believe and certify that the technical data submitted to the Defense Logistics Agency as a part of my company's request for approval as potential source for the purpose of obtaining a contract were obtained by legal means by my company, without breach of any contractual or confidential relations, pertaining to said technical data by my company, its current or recent employees; and - b) I believe and certify that my company, its current or recent employees did not obtain or receive any technical data marked with a company's proprietary rights legend or a Government limited rights legend from any U.S. Governments agency or employee or other third parties that were used in the preparation of or were incorporated into the request for approval or its supporting technical data other than as described herein; and - c) I certify that my company has the legal right to use said technical data to manufacture and supply the below identified part for use by the United - d) States Government.
-To the extent that said technical data are marked with a company's proprietary rights or a Government limited rights legend or are otherwise believed to be or have in the past been the proprietary data of another company, the following documents which are attached hereto and made a part of the certification have formed the basis for claiming legal right to use said technical data.
-Such documentation must clearly cover the data necessary for source approval.
+- a) I certify that the technical data submitted to the Defense Logistics Agency as a part of my company's request for approval as a potential source for the purpose of obtaining a contract were obtained by legal means by my company, without breach of any contractual or confidential relations pertaining to said technical data; and - b) I certify that my company did not obtain or receive any technical data marked with a company's proprietary rights legend or a Government limited rights legend from any United States Government Agency or employee or other third parties that was used in the preparation of or was incorporated into the request for approval or its supporting technical data other than as described herein; and - c) I certify that my company has the legal right to use said technical data to manufacture and supply the below identified part for use by the United States Government.
+To the extent that said technical data is marked with a company's proprietary rights legend or a Government limited rights legend or is otherwise believed to be or have in the past been the proprietary data of another company, the following documents which are attached hereto and made a part of the certification have formed the basis for claiming a legal right to use said technical data.